RAK4200 WisDuo Breakout Board Quick Start Guide

 at+set_config=lora:region:EU868

-Execute the following commands one by one and in the order given.
+Execute the following commands one by one, in the given order.

 at+set_config=lora:dev_eui:XXXX